Drblessing/notes/scripts/Scripts.md

 # Scripts

+Scripts I've written to make my life easier.

+Scripts that are in my bin are moved to [here](/configs/bin).

 To use these scripts, you have to:

 1. Add a shebang line to the top of the script with the path to the program interpreter.
 For example, `#!/usr/bin/env python3` for Python 3.